KiboSoftware/kibo-fulfillment-workflows/docs/Extensibility-Use-Cases.md

 ## In a BPM workflow, call another REST service asynchronously
 This use case will illustrate how to use REST service response data to make flow decisions and provide input to other steps in the process.

+NOTE: A non-interrupting start event does not stop or interrupt the execution of the containing or parent process.

 ## In a BPM workflow, signal to advance when stopped at a user task
 This use case will illustrate how to move a process to the next step when stopped at a human user task using an external signal.